uraimo/buildSwiftOnARM/README.md

     sudo apt install clang-3.8 libicu-dev libcurl4-nss-dev

-On aarch64, install simply `clang` instead of `clang-3.8`.
+On Ubuntus newer than 16.04, simply install the unversioned `clang` instead of `clang-3.8`.

-Once you are done, just decompress the archive with `tar xzf <archivename.tgz>` as you would do with the official releases.
+Once you are done, just decompress the archive with `tar xzf <archivename.tgz>` as you would do with the official releases, you'll find the Swift binaries in `bin/`.

 ## Building on ARM